 All clinical trials have guidelines about who can participate.
 Using inclusion/exclusion criteria is an important principle of medical research that helps to produce reliable results.
 The factors that allow someone to participate in a clinical trial are called "inclusion criteria" and those that disallow someone from participating are called exclusion criteria".
 These criteria are based on such factors as age, gender, the type and stage of a disease, previous treatment history, and other medical conditions.
 Before joining a clinical trial, a participant must qualify for the study.
 Some research studies seek participants with illnesses or conditions to be studied in the clinical trial, while others need healthy participants.
 It is important to note that inclusion and exclusion criteria are not used to reject people personally.
 Instead, the criteria are used to identify appropriate participants and keep them safe.
 The criteria help ensure that researchers will be able to answer the questions they plan to study.

-The clinical trial process depends on the kind of trial being conducted (See What are the different types of clinical trials?)
-The clinical trial team includes doctors and nurses as well as social workers and other health care professionals.
+The clinical trial process depends on the kind of trial being conducted.
+The clinical trial team includes doctors and nurses as well as social workers and other healthcare professionals.
 They check the health of the participant at the beginning of the trial, give specific instructions for participating in the trial, monitor the participant carefully during the trial, and stay in touch after the trial is completed.

 Some clinical trials involve more tests and doctor visits than the participant would normally have for an illness or condition.
 For all types of trials, the participant works with a research team.
 Clinical trial participation is most successful when the protocol is carefully followed and there is frequent contact with the research staff.